Professor Nathan Abrams

 Dr Aaron Rosen

-is Lecturer in Sacred Traditions & the Arts as well as in Liberal Arts at King’s College London.
-Prior to that he was a fellow at Yale University Divinity School.
-He taught previously at the University of Oxford and Columbia University, after receiving his PhD from the University of Cambridge.
+is Professor of Religious Studies at Rocky Mountain College.
+He taught previously at King’s College London and Yale University, at the University of Oxford and Columbia University, after receiving his PhD from the University of Cambridge.
 He has written widely for popular and scholarly publications including The Oxford Dictionary of National Biography, The New Humanist, Jewish Quarterly, Art and Christianity, andReligion and the Arts.
 His first book was entitled Imagining Jewish Art: Encounters with the Masters in Chagall, Guston, and Kitaj (Legenda, 2009).
 He is currently working on a new book entitled, The Hospitality of Images: Modern Art and Interfaith Dialogue.

 Dr Alison Salvesen